NASA: Artemis (2017–present)

 Since 2017, NASA's crewed spaceflight program has been the Artemis program, which involves the help of US commercial spaceflight companies and international partners such as ESA, JAXA, and CSA.
-The goal of this program is to land "the first woman and the next man" on the lunar south pole region by 2024.
+The goal of this program is to land "the first woman and the next man" on the lunar south pole region by 2025.
 Artemis would be the first step towards the long-term goal of establishing a sustainable presence on the Moon, laying the foundation for companies to build a lunar economy, and eventually sending humans to Mars.

 The Orion Crew Exploration Vehicle was held over from the canceled Constellation program for Artemis.
-Artemis 1 was the uncrewed initial launch of Space Launch System (SLS) that would also send an Orion spacecraft on a Distant Retrograde Orbit.
+Artemis I was the uncrewed initial launch of Space Launch System (SLS) that would also send an Orion spacecraft on a Distant Retrograde Orbit.

-NASA's next major space initiative is to be the construction of the Lunar Gateway, a small space station in lunar orbit.
-This space station will be designed primarily for non-continuous human habitation.
-The first tentative steps of returning to crewed lunar missions will be Artemis 2, which is to include the Orion crew module, propelled by the SLS, and is to launch in 2024.
-This mission is to be a 10-day mission planned to briefly place a crew of four into a Lunar flyby.
-The construction of the Gateway would begin with the proposed Artemis 3, which is planned to deliver a crew of four to Lunar orbit along with the first modules of the Gateway.
-This mission would last for up to 30 days.
-NASA plans to build full scale deep space habitats such as the Lunar Gateway and the Nautilus-X as part of its Next Space Technologies for Exploration Partnerships (NextSTEP) program.
-In 2017, NASA was directed by the congressional NASA Transition Authorization Act of 2017 to get humans to Mars-orbit (or to the Martian surface) by the 2030s.